chriopter/christopher-eller.de/README.md

 - Build process optimized for consistency and reliability

 #### Dependabot & Auto-Merge
-- Dependabot: Automatically updates GitHub Actions dependencies, Consolidated PR is created
+- **Dependabot**: Automatically updates GitHub Actions dependencies with daily checks
-- Automatic PR Merging: Using pascalgn/automerge-action to automatically merge both Dependabot PRs and Hugo update PRs
+- Configured to group all GitHub Actions updates into a single PR
+-  Using GitHub's recommended best practices with `dependabot/fetch-metadata` to safely auto-merge

 #### Hugo Updates
 - `.hugoversion`: Contains the Hugo version used by GitHub Actions
 - Custom Action: Checks weekly for new Hugo versions and creates PRs
-- Automatic Merged PR will trigger normal page-build
+- Direct auto-merge implementation in the update-hugo workflow

 #### Photo Processing
 - Photo processing: Upload to import/ directory and workflow handles the rest